Abemii/abemii.github.io/content/posts/black-macchiato/index.md

 ---
 author: "im"
-title: "Is the order a partial formatter for python?"
+title: "black-macchiato: Is the order a partial formatter for python?"
 date: "2022-01-24"
 tags: [
     "Neovim",